 What will I study?

-This course demonstrates how CBT can be used effectively to tackle a diverse range of mental health disorders, from depression and panic attacks to workplace stress and anger management.
-You'll analyse how individuals think, in order to encourage and support the implementation of positive behavioural change.
+Our course teaches you how CBT can be used effectively to tackle a range of mental health difficulties, from depression and social anxiety to panic attacks, OCD & Trauma.
+You will analyse how a diverse range of individuals think and encourage the implementation of positive behavioural change.

 How will I be taught and assessed?

-As well as being supported by expert tutors, you'll benefit from specialised workshops delivered by guest speakers to help bolster your understanding and contribute to your learning.
-Their expertise and real-world experience will emphasise how your qualification will benefit the improved mental health of others.
+As well as being supported by expert clinical tutors, you'll benefit from specialised workshops delivered by guest speakers to help develop your understanding and contribute to your learning.

-We encourage all of our students to spend time on personal therapy and self-reflection which is often a requirement of some placement providers to ensure any personal issues do not interfere with client work.
+We encourage all you to spend time on personal therapy and self-reflection which is often a requirement of some placement providers to ensure any personal issues do not interfere with client work.
 As a practitioner, this is a helpful practice to develop and maintain throughout your professional career.

 What are the course entry requirements?